Putter Fitting

 How do I know if my putter doesn't fit me?

-Common signs include a chronic push or pull pattern on straight putts, an uncomfortable posture at address, or difficulty keeping the face square through the stroke — all worth checking against putter length, lie, and balance style in a fitting.
+Common signs include a chronic push or pull pattern on straight putts, an uncomfortable posture at address, or difficulty keeping the face square through the stroke.
+This means all worth checking against putter length, lie, and balance style in a fitting.

 Related terms

-- Putter LengthPutter length is fit to a golfer's height, arm length, and preferred posture — most standard putters run 33 to 35 inches, but a mismatched length forces a compensating posture that changes lie angle and face position at address.
+- Putter LengthPutter length is fit to a golfer's height, arm length, and preferred posture.
+This means most standard putters run 33 to 35 inches.
+But a mismatched length forces a compensating posture that changes lie angle and face position at address.

-- Toe-Hang PutterA toe-hang putter has its head weighted so the toe droops noticeably when the shaft is balanced on a finger — a design that naturally works with a stroke that has an arcing, opening-and-closing rotation.
+- Toe-Hang PutterA toe-hang putter has its head weighted.
+As a result, the toe droops noticeably when the shaft is balanced on a finger.
+This means a design that naturally works with a stroke that has an arcing, opening-and-closing rotation.

 - Putting StrokeThe putting stroke is the controlled pendulum motion that rolls the ball along the intended line.
 Good mechanics include a square face at impact, consistent tempo, and path that matches the putter's arc.